 The Adopt Don’t Shop series is comprised of interviews with vegans and their fur loved ones, with the first rescuee featuring Anne-Marie & Mr. Shenanigans, from Meat Free Athlete!

-And Sign Up for The Vegan Junction Newsletter to stay up-to-date with the series!
+Sign Up for The Vegan Junction Newsletter!